dra2020/rdapy/docs/_pages/scoring.md

 `{"election": {"E_16-20_COMP": {"dem_by_district": [...] ...} ...}`.

-The first item in each list is a state-level aggregate, and the rest are district-level aggregates for districts 1 to N.
+The first item in each list of values is a state-level aggregate, and the rest are district-level aggregates for districts 1 to N.

 You can see an example in `testdata/examples/NC_congress_aggs.100.jsonl`.